 The easiest unsecured credit cards to get generally work best for minor emergencies.
 You will only receive a small amount of spending power, after all.… read full answer

 Unsecured credit cards for people with bad credit also tend to be very expensive, charging lots of fees and high interest rates.
 So, if you don’t need a small emergency loan, the best course of action is to improve your credit inexpensively with a secured card.
 Secured cards are cheaper than unsecured cards, build credit just as effectively, and offer the closest thing you’ll find to guaranteed approval.

-Yes.
-Credit One Bank is a legitimate bank that has been issuing unsecured credit cards for people with limited credit and bad credit since 1984.
-Credit One Bank has an A- rating from the Better Business Bureau and is considered to be a major credit card company by the market research firm J.D.
+Yes, Credit One Bank is a legit bank that has been issuing unsecured credit cards for people with limited credit and bad credit since 1984.
+Credit One Bank has a B+ rating from the Better Business Bureau and is considered to be a major credit card company by the market research firm J.D.
 Power.… read full answer

 Some people question whether Credit One is real because it has no physical branch locations, operating online only.
 Another major reason people might think Credit One Bank might not be a legitimate company is that its name and logo are quite similar to Capital One’s.
 Both companies are real (and they’re not related).
 Capital One is just bigger, more well-known and has more credit cards to choose from.
 And Credit One does not offer financial products aside from credit cards.